Mintaro, South Australia: Merildin

-Present day
+Description

-The Mintaro state heritage area is a rare South Australian example of a well-preserved, mid 19th century village.
-Thirty-three specific sites within the Mintaro state heritage area are state heritage-listed.
+The Mintaro state heritage area is a rare South Australian example of a well-preserved, mid-19th century village.
 It also provides tourist accommodation for visitors to the Clare Valley.
 Mintaro's main commercial centre and the majority of its significant 19th century buildings are located along Burra Street.
 The town is relatively isolated with little surrounding development.

 The historic centre of Mintaro contains a predominance of early Victorian buildings and other sites that contribute to its character and designation as a state heritage area.
 At one time, the town contained all the basic facilities needed to cater for its own population and for the surrounding area but today many of these buildings have been converted to guest accommodation.
 It has a number of bed and breakfast establishments and a hotel.
 There are two winery cellar doors in the town, galleries, eateries, a gift shop and a hedge maze.
 Surrounded by vineyards and farms, Mintaro is still an agricultural community.

 A 100 megawatt solar farm, to be known as the Chaff Mill Solar Farm, was proposed in 2017 to be located on farmland about 3.5 km to the north-east of the town.
+As of 2026 the project is listed as "dormant".